JGedff/Firebase-NodeJs/README.md

 # Before runing the service

+* The folde public is there without nothing, but if you delete that folder, nothing will work.

 * In your firebase storage, you'll have to create 4 folders:
   * css:
     * There, you'll have to put the css